glassBead-tc/glassBead-001-atris/README.md

 ## Development Status

-We are currently in Phase 1 of our project roadmap, having completed:
+We are currently in **Phase 2: Front-end MVP** of our project roadmap, having completed Phase 1 as follows:
+- Developed core LangGraph.js agent.
+- Implemented basic query pipeline.
+- Implemented trending tracks and genres functionality.
+- Number parsing for limit queries.
+- Resolved recursion issues in LangGraph flow.
+- Enhanced logging to abstract backend logic from user responses.
+- Successful end-to-end testing of key functionalities.
+- Implemented response sanitization and default timeframe settings.

+### Current Progress in Phase 2:
+- Connecting to Audius discovery nodes via the SDK.
+- Developing the basic user interface with Next.js.

+## Development Phases

+1. **Phase 1: Agent MVP** *(Completed)*
+   - Developed the core LangGraph.js agent to handle basic queries.
-- Basic query pipeline implementation
+   - Implemented basic query pipeline.
-- Trending tracks and genres functionality
+   - Trending tracks and genres functionality.
-- Number parsing for limit queries
+   - Number parsing for limit queries.
-- Resolved recursion issues in LangGraph flow
+   - Resolved recursion issues in LangGraph flow.
-- Enhanced logging to abstract backend logic from user responses
+   - Enhanced logging to abstract backend logic from user responses.
-- Successful end-to-end testing of key functionalities
+   - Successful end-to-end testing of key functionalities.
-- Implemented response sanitization and default timeframe settings
+   - Implemented response sanitization and default timeframe settings.

-Our next immediate goals are:
+2. **Phase 2: Front-end MVP** *(In Progress)*
+   - Create a basic user interface using Next.js for interaction.
+   - Connect to Audius discovery nodes via the SDK.
+   - Develop frontend components to display fetched data.

+3. **Phase 3: Design Implementation** *(Pending)*
+   - Implement detailed design elements and enhance user experience.

+4. **Phase 4: Code Cleaning and Documentation** *(Upcoming)*
+   - Refine the codebase for efficiency and maintain comprehensive documentation.

+5. **Phase 5: Deployment to Production on Vercel** *(Planned)*
+   - Deploy the application to production using Vercel for scalability and reliability.

+## Next Steps

+1. **Phase 2: Front-end MVP**
+   - Complete connection to Audius discovery nodes via the SDK.
+   - Develop the basic user interface with Next.js.

+2. **Phase 3: Design Implementation**
+   - Implement detailed design elements and enhance user experience.

+3. **Phase 4: Code Cleaning and Documentation**
+   - Refine the codebase for efficiency and maintain comprehensive documentation.

+4. **Phase 5: Deployment to Production on Vercel**
+   - Deploy the application to production using Vercel for scalability and reliability.

+5. **Additional Goals:**
-1. Implementing playlist search and retrieval
+   - Implement playlist search and retrieval.
-2. Developing user profile search and retrieval
+   - Develop user profile search and retrieval.
-3. Enhancing error handling and system resilience
+   - Enhance error handling and system resilience.
-4. Expanding the `AudiusApi` class with new methods for different query types
+   - Expand the `AudiusApi` class with new methods for different query types.
-5. Implementing caching for frequently requested data
+   - Implement caching for frequently requested data.

 ## Running Atris